revaturelabs/interviewquestions/InterviewSpecificQuestions/Spring/Spring AOP.md

 </details>

 ---
-3. You must capture all exceptions caused in repository, service & controller layer using Spring AOP, how you can do it?
+3.You must capture all exceptions caused in repository, service & controller layer using Spring AOP, how you can do it?

 ![Complex](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/Complex%20(2).svg)